© 2026 WYSO

 Miami County’s Board of Commissioners are now accepting applications to the Miami County Community Wellness Grant.

 The program, formerly known as the Opioid Settlement Grant, is offering funding opportunities to organizations, partnerships and community leaders working to improve long-term health outcomes related to opioid addiction and recovery.
+The grant requests can be for up to $20,000.

-That means organizations seeking funds from the program must prioritize evidence-based education and prevention efforts, expand treatment services, support recovery programs, harm reduction initiatives and workforce development.
+This program was established to provide funds from the opioid settlement to organizations for programs like evidence-based education and prevention efforts, expand treatment services, support recovery programs, harm reduction initiatives and workforce development.

 The board said it is also important for applicants to use strategies that recognize the importance of addressing the broad impact that substance use can have on families and communities.